Blacklock/gtautofarmer/README.md

 # GTAutofarmer

-A multi-account autofarmer bot for Growtopia.
-This project has been abandoned as of now.
-The multiboxing branch was a complete disaster when I last touched it, and there were some issues with autofarming as well.
+**This project is unfinished & has been abandoned.** GTAutoformer allows you to open multiple instances of the game at the same time.
+The multiboxing branch was a complete disaster the last time I touched it, and there were some issues with the multimag autofarming mode as well.
+Feel free to use this code for whatever you're doing or check out the repos of people who have kept working on the code (none appear to be open-source so I'd be slightly cautious though).

 ## How to use

-GTAutofarmer only works on Windows.
+1. GTAutofarmer only works on Windows.
-GTAutofarmer can open multiple instances of Growtopia at the same time and farm with them.
+2. GTAutofarmer can open multiple instances of Growtopia at the same time and farm with them.
-You can download a .exe file and launch it to start using it right away, or compile it from source.
+3. You must compile the code from source (Visual Studio).
-GTAutoFarmer uses `kernel32.dll` and `ntdll.dll`.
+4. GTAutoFarmer uses `kernel32.dll` and `ntdll.dll`.

 ## Common problems